-If you have competitive intelligence, it means you’re a master of your space,
+If you have competitive intelligence, it means you can be the master of your space.

 You can see all the players in your niche, and you have an eye on exactly what they’re doing.
 You know what kind of marketing tactics they’re using, what customers they’re targeting and how they are positioning their product.
 You know their pricing model and you’ve spied on their product / offering.